 The work we do in schools increasingly is focusing on engaging with young people earlier in their academic life and supporting them through to their entry into sustained employment.
 Our greater interaction with industry means we can factor in their projected demand for skills in the future.

 We are also the people behind My World of Work – Scotland’s careers website.
 Visit today to get the help you need for the career you want! myworldofwork.co.uk

 University of Dundee

 The University of Dundee is the Sunday Times Scottish University of the Year for a second year running and is one of the World’s top 200 universities.
 Dundee is the Number 1 University in the UK for biological sciences, according to the 2014 Research Excellence Framework, with scientists making ground-breaking contributions to global health challenges and major environmental issues.
 The University is the central hub for a multi-million pound biotechnology sector in the east of Scotland and has a core mission to transform lives locally and globally by promoting the sustainable use of global resources, shaping the future through innovative design, and improving social, cultural and physical well-being.

 Xplore Dundee operates a comprehensive network of high-frequency local bus services within the city.
-The company employs some 360 people and owns a fleet of around 130 buses and coaches.
-Xplore Dundee is proud to be a Living Wage employer.
+The company employs around 360 people and owns a fleet of around 130 buses and coaches.
+Xplore Dundee is part of the National Express Group and proud to be a Living Wage employer.

 Xplore Dundee is committed to actively contributing to the community and supports the aims of Dundee Science Festival in engaging people of all ages and backgrounds with science and lifelong learning.